 In order to investigate spatial anisotropy in the distribution of the TSR fossil assemblage and identify spatial continuity in some directions more than others, we used directional variograms and variogram maps.
 The studied sample includes 797 recorded specimens (isolated or articulated, complete or fragmented bones and teeth) unearthed from Geo 2a and included in the 34 m2 window of analysis (Fig. 4).
 The same sample was used for the wavelet and point pattern analyses.

-Specifically, plotting the semi-variance between the variable values of sampled point pairs as a function of distance (spatial lag) between these pairs, directional variograms are used to model the spatial variation at multiple scales and different directions.
+Specifically, by plotting the semi-variance between the variable values of sampled point pairs as a function of distance (spatial lag) between these pairs, directional variograms are used to model the spatial variation at multiple scales and different directions.
 Three parameters (nugget, range and sill) are estimated from an experimental variogram to fit a theoretical omnidirectional variogram.
 The nugget is used to account for spatial variability at very short distances.
 The range indicates the maximal distance up to which there is spatial correlation.
 At longer distances the semi-variance levels off forming the sill, indicating independence between pairs of sample separated by that minimum distance (Dale & Fortin 2014; Lloyd & Atkinson 2004).
 Thus, we plotted the experimental directional variogram against the theoretical omnidirectional variogram.
 A directional semi-variance lower than the fitted omnidirectional variogram indicates continuity in the analysed direction.
 We selected for our analysis the N-S (0°), E-W (90°), NE-SW (45°) and NW-SE (135°) geographical directions.
 In addition to the directional variograms, variogram maps are visual representations of the semi-variance: the anisotropy is represented by an ellipse, its axes being proportional to the variation expected in each direction.
 Thus, the direction of maximum anisotropy corresponds with the major axis of the ellipse (Legendre & Legendre 2012).

 Wavelet analysis. - As a second method for the detection of spatial anisotropy at the assemblage level we used the wavelet analysis.
 Wavelet analysis, commonly applied in mathematics for signal processing, has relatively wide application in palaeoclimatology and palaeoecology, but is seldom used in studies of formation processes (Markofsky & Bevan 2012).